 London has been on lock down since Monday 23rd of March 2020 due to the coronavirus, a particularly virulent strain, named COVID-19.
-As I type this schools are closed, supermarket shelves are empty, people are working from home, not working at all or are otherwise overworking to serve the needs of others.
+As I type this schools are closed, supermarket shelves are empty, people are working from home, not working at all or are otherwise overworking to serve the lives and needs of others.

 During February I had the worst flu I’ve ever had.
 During the first week I was extremely fatigued, had fever, difficulty breathing, loss of appetite, muscle aches, a lot of coughing, most of it dry, then some phlegm towards the end.
 On the very first day I thought I was having a heart attack because my heart hurt so much!
 I was alone at home pondering whether to call an ambulance or not, then the pain went away and I fell asleep… On one day my legs were actually shaking!
 This was alleviated by drinking electrolytes. *see below for day by day account of symptoms.
 I hope to find out one day if it was just the flu or COVID-19.
 When that was happening COVID-19 was hitting China and there were only a few known isolated cases in Europe.
 I put it down to a strain of seasonal flu that hit me particularly hard.
 I decided I’d start taking the flu vaccine from next Winter, because of how bad it was!
 My husband, on the other hand, didn’t catch it at all.
 A few other people I know were also knocked out by it.
-Hindsight has me wondering, but I can’t know for sure, none of us can, because there aren’t yet any tests for antibodies available.
+Hindsight has me wondering, but I can’t know for sure, none of us can, because currently there aren’t yet any tests for antibodies available.
 Yesterday the news suggested that 3.5 million will be available soon, but people like me won’t get tested, because people on the front line need to be tested first.
-So we just have to wait, in isolation.
+So we just have to wait and isolate…

 By isolation I mean, not going to Capoeira, not going to my volunteer work in the local school and being with my 4 year old grand daughter, 24/7.
 We decided this was the best place for her, because we have a garden and a green in front of our house and the common nearby.
 In the UK there’s a level of help, if you work for someone 80% of your salary is covered by the government.
 Still, 5 million self employed people have been left at a huge disadvantage, mostly dependent on benefits.
 People in the Gig economy have just been laid off, so it’s straight to benefits, no salary cover.
 Should they postpone mortgage/rent payment but still be in debt after?
 Or continue to try and pay?
 Why aren’t ALL payments just suspended so people don’t have to worry about future debt?
 Because, Capitalism…